 Nodes in the learning map model are measured by assessment items for an EE and linkage level.
 After the first operational administration in 2015, an external alignment study was conducted to evaluate four relationships: the alignment between the college- and career-ready standards and the EEs, the alignment between the EEs and their Target node(s) in the map structure, the progression of linkage levels within the EE (i.e., vertical alignment), and the alignment of nodes to assessment items (Flowers & Wakeman, 2016).
 Through panelist ratings of content and performance centrality, the study demonstrated an acceptable level of alignment between the college- and career-ready standards and the EEs, the EEs and their Target nodes in the map structure, the vertical alignment of linkage levels with an EE, and nodes and the assessments items.
-A total of 82% of ELA EEs and 96% of mathematics EEs were rated as progressing through linkage levels.
+Following the adjustment to the blueprint in 2019-2020, an updated alignment report was produced summarizing evidence for the updated blueprint.
+A total of 80% of ELA EEs and 97% of mathematics EEs were rated as progressing through linkage levels

+(Flowers & Wakeman, 2020).
 Test-development teams addressed areas needing further investigation.
 For example, the review identified some areas where additional nodes were required to fill in developmental steps between EEs across grades.
 New nodes were created when necessary and placed in appropriate areas of the map.